JayeHicks/ManageIrrigation/backend/README.md

   * Invest the time and effort necessary to conduct a single point of failure analysis.
     * At the minimum you should inventory all of the major single points of failure and for each document the probability of failure, the expected loss of data, and the expected duration of system unavailability.
 Beyond doubt, discussing your single point of failure analysis with your customer will inform your solution's architecture.
     * I never cease to be amazed when a client dismisses what I think is significant and fixates on what I think is a nonissue.
-Sometimes we educate one another; somethings we retain our individual original positions.
+Sometimes we educate one another; somethings we retain our individual, original positions.
     * Over the years I've learned to not only have this conversation with the client but to document it and then inform the architecture with the direction captured by the final, review, approved document.
     * Attempting to retroactively address single points of failure in an existing solution can prove difficult and sometimes impossible
     * If you want to do more than the minimal amount of single point of failure analysis for your solution
       * Identify all single points of failure
       * Assess the risk posed by each (probability of occurring, impact if occurs)
       * For all high probability, high impact, and combination high probability / high risk
         * Develop risk mitigation strategy
         * For each risk mitigation strategy
           * Create a cost / benefit analysis
           * Analyze for single points of failure and risk